Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: NTT

-Inside "Little Hanoi"
+Inside "Miniature Hanoi"

 Một vòng món Việt ở Đức- Ảnh 15.

-Entrance to Dong Xuan market
+Entrance to Dong Xuan Market

 PHOTO: NTT